Compliance and Enforcement Policy

 More information on each response is found in Annex 2.

-Following up on compliance verification and enforcement actions is a key feature of the Agency's compliance and enforcement continuum.
-It ensures that actions and measures taken have had a desired outcome of achieving and maintaining compliance or witnessing a change in behavior towards a compliance.
+Following up on compliance verification and enforcement actions is a key feature of the Agency’s compliance and enforcement continuum.
+It ensures that actions and measures taken have had a desired outcome of achieving and maintaining compliance or witnessing a change in behaviour towards a compliance.

 Such activities may include: